pIlIp-d/Markdown-Documentation-Website/README.md

 A project to make documenting easy and pretty.
 Just throw in your .md files and get a ready Website.

+1. setting up the project files
+2. setting up Apache
+3. setting priv for existing smb share
+4. build your website and start documenting

 # My Python implementation